Venus Flytrap: The Little Plant That Eats Bugs

 • Once closed, the plant secretes digestive enzymes over several days, extracting essential nitrogen

+This is exactly how a Venus Flytrap works, using trigger hairs and rapid movement to capture prey.
 Essentially, it remembers touches for a few seconds — a rare “memory” in plants!

 The Name and Origins